 With constantly improving technology, exponential resources and a concrete project management methodology, how does this continue to happen?
 It's time for our questioning to go beyond, 'Are projects failing?'
 Now it's time to ask why.

-The data in Figure 1 was collected in an online poll of 2,000 business professionals.
-It asked the question, 'What are the key challenges in translating user needs into systems specifications for mission critical projects?'
+In an online poll of 2,000 business professionals, it asked the question, 'What are the key challenges in translating user needs into systems specifications for mission critical projects?'

 If a project fails, it's often assumed to be the project manager's fault.
 More and more, however, research is showing that this is not the case.

 In the survey mentioned later on , an overwhelming 50 per cent of respondents cited poor requirements definition as their biggest challenge, thus raising a new question.

 When projects fail, most organisations are quick to blame the project manager.
 But what about the business analysts?
 What role do they play?
 More importantly, what role should they play?

 The role of the Business Analyst

 In many organisations, the competencies necessary for a successful business analyst simply haven't been differentiated from those of a subject matter expert (SME) or a project manager.
 And yet each of these three positions have very distinct responsibilities during the project life cycle.

 It's no wonder so many projects are failing.
 How can a business analyst - or anyone in any job - be expected to perform at a top level when his or her required competencies have not been clearly defined?

 The answer is simple: They can't.
 Yet organisations worldwide are operating without defined competencies for their business analysts.